 "... the program has developed a strong foundation.
 It has very high quality faculty who are happy with their work; numerous and strong applications from potential students; a diverse and lively student body; an emerging alumni base employed in academic positions at CUNY and in other universities; substantial positive word of mouth, and an administrative structure that is supportive, proactive and able to manage conflict.
 These are important strengths..."
-(External Evaluation Team Report, 2009)

-According to the Graduate Center 2012 Doctoral Student Experience Survey:
+According to the Graduate Center 2014 Doctoral Student Experience Survey:

-98.6% of students were satisfied with the program, overall.
+96.2% of students were satisfied with the program, overall.

-97.2% of students would recommend Urban Education to
+94.4% of students would recommend Urban Education to

 others considering doctoral studies in this field.

 The Ph.D.
 Program in Urban Education is designed to prepare leaders in educational research and policy analysis who have a broad understanding of the complex issues facing urban education.
-The unique focus of this program is at the intersection of two principal research agendas: (1) research on issues of curriculum and instruction in urban schools, and (2) policy analysis research on broader social, political, and economic issues that determine the context of urban education.
+The unique focus of this program is at the intersection of two principal research agendas: 1) research on issues of curriculum and instruction in urban schools, and 2) policy analysis research on broader social, political, and economic issues that determine the context of urban education.

 The intellectual challenges of investigating the processes and practices of urban education as a social and cultural institution require the broad intellectual base and diverse critical perspectives that only an integrated program of studies across a wide range of specialist disciplines can provide.
-The intellectual resources of the CUNY Graduate Center enable students in this program to draw on elective courses and research faculty in many relevant partner disciplines, including History, Philosophy, Psychology, Sociology, Anthropology, Economics, and Political Science, as well as more broadly on expertise in the humanities, mathematics and computer science, and the natural sciences, when appropriate to their interests.
+The intellectual resources of the Graduate Center enable students in this program to draw on elective courses and research faculty in many relevant partner disciplines, including History, Philosophy, Psychology, Sociology, Anthropology, Economics, and Political Science, as well as more broadly on expertise in the humanities, mathematics and computer science, and the natural sciences, when appropriate to their interests.

 The program provides students with a unique access to and understanding of the New York City public schools, the nation's largest system of urban public education.
 The many teacher education and educational outreach programs of the CUNY colleges have long-established relationships with the city's diverse schools and districts.
 Through research mentoring, internship, and teaching fellowship arrangements for doctoral students at all the participating CUNY colleges, the Ph.D. program works to connect conceptual perspectives with the realities of urban schools and school systems.